 When the power goes out for a few moments.
 The authorities get a letter from the one claiming responsibility, a radical who supposedly died a few years ago.
 Monk goes to the power plant to investigate and catches the eye of the P.R. woman.
 She asks him out and when they go to where she chose to take them his phobias become a problem.
 Later a former associate of the radical after being visited by the police calls someone and threatens to go to the police cause someone was hurt because of the blackout.
 Later he's killed.
-Written by

 Did You Know?